-Goals Activities Duration S1, S2 C1 Make a plan Each group needs to brainstorm and draw a sketch of how their Pinball machine will look like, which kind of materials and technology they want or need to use to build the launcher, the levers and the inclined planes.
-The expected outcome is not a technical drawing but just a raw sketch of their Pinball table, a list of materials and technology they need for the mechanisms and an explanation of how the game will work.
-During this phase let also the team highlight which member will be responsible for which part/phase of the building.
-Maybe one could be responsible for the launcher while another for the obstacles and another for the flippers and another for the decoration.
-If participants are stuck, try to stimulate their thinking asking for example: How will you keep the game inclined/slanted?
+Goals Activities Duration S1, S2 C1 First part Make a Pinball Machine Each group needs to brainstorm and draw a sketch of how their Pinball machine will look like, which kind of materials they want or need to use to build the launcher, the levers and the inclined planes.
+The expected outcome is a drawing of their Pinball table, a list of materials they need for the mechanisms and an explanation of how the game works.
+If participants are stuck, try to stimulate their thinking asking for example: 30'

+How will you keep the game inclined/slanted?
+How will the ball be launched?
 What kind of obstacles will you include and how many?
 What kind of materials can you use to build the flippers?
-30' S4, S5 Optional You can make a circle and ask each group to present and share its idea with the rest of participants.
+S4, S5 55 Optional You can make a circle and ask each group to present and share its idea with the rest of participants.
 After each presentation ask for feedback from the public.
-You can organize the feedback with the following guiding questions: 20'

-• Is there something you didn't understand from the presentation?
+You can organize the feedback with the following guiding questions: Is there something you didn't understand from the presentation?
 Is there something you liked about the presentation?
-Have you got some suggestions (for example about the implementation of the design, the use of materials or the design/location/material of the levers)? --- -- --
+Have you got some suggestions (for example about the implementation of the design, the use of materials or the design/location/material of the levers)?